snubwoody/wakunguma.com/src/pages/blog/interesting-rust-nightly-features.md

 Why hasn't it been stabilised?
 Well there ha

 ## Try expressions
-Try actually predates the `?` and is the reason it became a thing (check).
-The `?` operator was originally conceived as syntactic sugar for `try` blocks.
-Try blocks allow you to run an operation inside a block and return a result.
+Try blocks allow you to run an operation inside a block and return a result, since the block returns a result you can propagate any errors inside the block.

 ```
 #![feature(try_blocks)]
 use std::io::Error;

 let result: Result<Vec<u8>,Error> = try{